menu

 General

-• Attend to children’s physical and emotional safety
+• Attend to children’s physical and emotional safety by providing care, protection, consistency, and guidance to the children

 • Develop relationships with families and colleagues through frequent communication and updates